shaifepami/Machine_learning_Assignment/README.md

 *The EasyEnsembleClassifier model predicts the highest geometric mean score.

 > What are the top three features?

 *The top three features are

 (a) total_rec_prncp
 (b) total_pymnt
 (c) total_pymnt_inv.

----

-### Hints and Considerations

-For the ensemble learners, use 100 estimators for both models.

----